Quick Links: Catalog and digital assets ֎ Donations ֎ Employment Opportunities ֎ Subscribe ֎ Supporters

 Board of Directors

-Minutes of the February 14, 2025 board meeting are available here.
+Minutes of the April 11, 2025 Board meeting are available here.

 Regular Board Meeting All patrons are invited.
-The meeting agenda will be posted 3 days before the meeting.
+The agenda for this meeting will be posted 3 days before the meeting.

 To send comments or suggestions to the Board, contact us.

-Minutes of the February 14, 2025 board meeting are available here.
+Minutes of the April 11, 2025 Board meeting are available here.

 Regular Board Meeting All patrons are invited.
-The meeting agenda will be posted 3 days before the meeting.
+The agenda for this meeting will be posted 3 days before the meeting.

 To send comments or suggestions to the Board, contact us.